 Bug check 0x7F typically occurs after you install a faulty or mismatched hardware (especially memory) or if installed hardware fails.

 A double fault can occur when the kernel stack overflows.
 This overflow occurs if multiple drivers are attached to the same stack.
 For example, if two file system filter drivers are attached to the same stack and then the file system recurses back in, the stack overflows.

-If this extension is not sufficient, use the kv (Display Stack Backtrace) debugger command.
+If !analyze is not sufficient, use the kv (Display Stack Backtrace) debugger command.

 If kv shows a taskGate, use the .tss (Display Task State Segment) command on the part before the colon.

 If kv shows a trap frame, use the .trap (Display Trap Frame) command to format the frame.

 Otherwise, use the .trap (Display Trap Frame) command on the appropriate frame.
 (On x86-based platforms, this frame is associated with the procedure NT!KiTrap.)

 After using one of these commands, use kv again to display the new stack.